-- 6. The students will request clinical performance feedback each scheduled clinical day from the preceptor.
-The preceptor will discuss with each student any identified deficiencies submitted in their clinical preceptor evaluations for the graduate student.
-The student can request an appointment with the lead instructor to review the clinical evaluation submitted. - 7.
-By the end of the last clinical course, students must obtain a rating of readiness for certification in all areas of interest on the education tool to be eligible for for graduation for the Nurse Practitioner Program.
+- request an appointment with the lead instructor to review clinical evaluations submitted. - 7.
+By the end of the last clinical course, students must obtain a rating of readiness for certification in all areas of interest on the evaluation tool to be eligible for graduation from the Nurse Practitioner Program.
 See Appendix C to review the questions asked on the electronic survey.